 • Books and supply purchases are handled directly through the campus bookstore.

-• Penalty fee is charged when one fails to complete the registration process by the date noted on the academic calendar.
-The fee increases $5.00, per day, starting the second day and continuing each subsequent day to deadline
+• Late fee is charged when one fails to complete the registration process by the date noted on the academic calendar.

 CITIZENS OF GEORGIA 62 AND OLDER

 Georgians 62 years of age and older are eligible to enroll as undergraduate or graduate students on a “space available” basis without paying most of the normal fees or tuition.
 For complete eligibility requirements and application information, contact the Admissions Office.